Yandex Cloud

 • size: Maximum number of client connections.

-• clientIdleTimeout: Idle timeout for a client connection (in ms).
+• clientIdleTimeout: Idle timeout for a client connection (in seconds).

 • cloudStorage.enable: Use of hybrid storage in clusters with Greenplum® 6.25 or higher.
-Set it to true to enable the Yandex Cloud Yezzey extension in a cluster.
-This extension is used to export AO and AOCO tables from disks within the Managed Service for Greenplum® cluster to a cold storage in Yandex Object Storage.
-This way, the data will be stored in a service bucket in a compressed and encrypted form.
+Set it to true to enable the Yandex Cloud Yezzey extension in your cluster.
+This extension is used to export AO and AOCO tables from disks within the Yandex MPP Analytics for PostgreSQL cluster to a cold storage in Yandex Object Storage.
+This way, the data will be stored in a service bucket compressed and encrypted.
 This is a more cost-efficient storage method.

 You cannot disable hybrid storage after you save your cluster settings.